Why Is Your Tree Losing Bark? Causes and Solutions for Peeling Bark

 To rejuvenate your tree's bark-covered beauty, the solutions are as varied as the causes.
 Ensure optimal growing conditions, protect your tree's bark from sunscald and hungry critters, and don't forget the importance of pruning off damaged bark.
 With a little care and the right treatments, you can rescue your tree from the brink of despair.

 And remember, when the situation becomes too dire or the bark loss too extensive, don't hesitate to seek the advice of a certified arborist.
-They possess the expertise to diagnose and prescribe the perfect remedy.
+At Arborist Now, our team members possess the expertise to diagnose and prescribe the perfect remedy.
 Early intervention is key to ensure your trees not only survive but thrive for years to come.
 So, keep an eye on your trees, protect their bark, and enjoy the beauty they bring to your surroundings.

 Originally posted on September 15, 2023